the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Fix - Resolved issue where single event pages were not scrolling when embedded in an iframe.
+[TEC-5033]

+= [TBD] TBD =

 * Feature - Adding the Remove Event End Time feature from the Tweaks addon to the Month view.
 [TEC-5080]

 = [6.6.0] 2024-07-22 =